-The Track-way works, along with the Standing Ground pieces and the subsequent body of work Flow Motion were developed out of the Continuum project.
+The Track-way works, along with the Standing Ground were developed as part of the Continuum project.

 My decision to concentrate on this element in the environment was partly intuitive and due to the fact that the track-way fulfilled all my requirements for a site, it had both human and non-human elements; and it was likely to change over time.
 It also resonated intuitively because it reminded me of the prehistoric track-ways I had encountered and excavated as an archaeologist.
 These wooden structures were laid across bogs and wetlands to make pathways.

 This track-way was very recent in comparison with the above, but used for much the same purpose, to get across wet and boggy ground.
 I initially made works in the same way as other pieces in the Continuum series, by standing in one position and capturing multiple images of the scene for later digital compositing.